-The state of the general economy can help or hinder a business’s prospects and therefore has a direct impact on the value of a business.
+The State of the general economy can help or hinder a business’ prospects and therefore has a direct impact on the value of a business.
 The economic recovery following the recession of 2007-2009 continues, but modestly.
-Following the June 19-20, 2012, meeting of the Federal Open Market Committee (the “Committee”) of the Federal Reserve, the Committee issued a statement that, “the economy has been expanding moderately this year, but growth in employment has slowed… and the unemployment rate remains elevated.
-Despite some signs of improvement, the housing sector remians depressed.
-Inflation has declined, mainly reflecting lower prices of crude oil and gasoline.
-Longer-term inflation expectations have remained stable.”
+Following the June 18-19, 2013, meeting of the Federal Open Market Committee (the “Committee”) of the Federal Reserve, the Committee issued a statement that economic activity appears to have returned to moderate growth in the first quarter of 2013.
+Household spending and business fixed investment have advanced and the housing market has strengthened, although the unemployment rate remains elevated and fiscal policy has become more restrictive.

 Gross Domestic Product

 The U.S. Bureau of Economic Analysis (BEA) estimates that real gross domestic product (GDP) — increased at an annual rate of 1.8 percent in the first quarter of 2013.
 Quarterly GDP data for the preceding ten years is shown in the following figure.

 QUARTERLY U.S. GDP GROWTH

 Seasonally Adjusted Annualized Rates; Shaded Bar Indicates Recession

 Sources: U.S. Bureau of Economic Analysis and National Bureau of Economic Research.
 GDP percent change is based on chained 2005 dollars.